 - Lapse in auto insurance coverage.

-Getting Coverage With a Suspended Drivers License
+Getting Car Insurance with a Suspended Driver's License

-Apply for a Hardship License
+Driving with a Hardship or Restricted License

 Depending on your state and the reason for your driver's license suspension, you may be eligible to drive on a hardship or restricted license during your license suspension.

 These temporary licenses allow drivers to operate their vehicles under the following circumstances: